Rule of 72 Definition

 Coming to the next question, we can use the second formula of Rule of 72.

-- At 12% rate, the investors can double the money within 6 years.
+- At a 12% rate, the investors can double the money within 6 years.

-Let’s understand the above two formulas in detail.
+Let’s understand the above two equations in detail.

 The first formula is all about “when”.

 And the next formula is all about “what rate”.

 - In the first formula, the investor isn’t sure about the time duration of the investment.
 She needs to use the formula to come to a conclusion.

 - In the second formula, the investor isn’t sure about the rate of return on the investment.
 In other words, in the second formula, the investor isn’t sure at what rate she would be able to double her investment.

 - Let’s say that you’re investing a sum of $100,000 into an investment.
 They are offering you a 10% return.